railsuser2014/openobject-doc-book-en/multi/Logistic/config/config_company.rst

    :scale: 50
    :align: center

-   *User definition*
+   *Defining Users part 1*

 .. figure:: images/user_2tab.png
    :scale: 75
    :align: center

-   *User definition*
+   *Defining Users part 2*

 In addition to the user, the companies need suppliers and customers.
-For OpenERP France, you can define one customer  who will order the product that will be defined after, and for OpenERP Belgium, you can define one supplier who will deliver the product to the company.
+For OpenERP France, you can define one customer who will order the product that will be defined later, and for OpenERP Belgium, you can define one supplier who will deliver the product to the company.

 The customers and suppliers go in the same object called `Partners` which can be classified in three ways: customer, supplier and customer and supplier.
+This has the advantage that you have to update address data only once.

-	* Customer: log in with the user of OpenERP France, then go to :menuselection:`Sales --> Address Book --> Customer`
+	* Customer: log in with the user of OpenERP France, then go to :menuselection:`Sales --> Address Book --> Customers`

 .. figure:: images/customer_1tab.png
    :scale: 75
    :align: center

-   *Customer definition*
+   *Defining Customers part 1*

 .. figure:: images/customer_2tab.png
    :scale: 75
    :align: center

-   *Customer definition*
+   *Defining Customers part 2*

 	* Supplier: log in with the user of OpenERP Belgium, then go to :menuselection:`Purchases --> Address Book --> Suppliers`